 When it comes to the Tennessee Valley Authority, the symbol of the New Deal's commitment to improve the American standard of living, the texts offer a misleading account.
-The texts glowingly point to how many people gained access to cheap electricity, but ignore the very real possibility that the private sector was well on its way to electrifying America, even in the Tennessee Valley, when Roosevelt began his persecution of it.
-None of the textbooks seriously discusses the enormous cost of the TVA or ask why taxpayers from across the nation should be asked to contribute to electrifying one region.
+The texts glowingly point to how many people gained access to cheap electricity but ignore the very real possibility that the private sector was well on its way to electrifying America, even in the Tennessee Valley, when Roosevelt began his persecution of it.
+None of the textbooks seriously discuss the enormous cost of the TVA or ask why taxpayers from across the nation should be asked to contribute to electrifying one region.
 Three of the textbooks briefly point to criticisms of the TVA in a weak attempt to be evenhanded.
 United States History tells the reader that the TVA unfairly benefited from not paying federal taxes.
-The Houghton Mifflin Harcourt textbook cites the displaced farmers and also the tax advantage.
-The Unfinished Nation acknowledges the most damning fact about the TVA of all; that the regions serviced remained impoverished despite the grand efforts of the federal government.
+The Houghton Mifflin Harcourt textbook cites the displaced farmers and the government's unfair advantage over private enterprise.
+The Unfinished Nation acknowledges the most damning fact about the TVA: the regions serviced remained impoverished despite the grand efforts of the federal government.

-The Texts' Takeaways
+The Texts' Conclusions

-Whether or not they are explicitly calling what they describe "impact," all of the textbooks end their discussion of the political history of the Depression by discussing the emergence of a "New Deal Coalition" that ushered in a sea change in American politics.
-They all note that FDR built a strong coalition of Southern Democrats, union workers, African-Americans, progressive intellectuals, and New Deal beneficiaries.
+All of the textbooks end their discussion of the political history of the Depression by discussing the emergence of a New Deal Coalition that altered the dynamic of American politics.
+They all note that FDR built a strong coalition of Southern Democrats, union workers, African Americans, progressive intellectuals, and New Deal beneficiaries.
 No one can dispute this.

-Interestingly, United States: History and Geography does note that administrations of both parties have agreed on the basic premises of the New Deal since Roosevelt's presidency.
-Also, since The Unfinished Nation utilizes the progressive if not pseudo-Marxist lens when examining history, it does the most thorough job of pointing out the limitations of the New Deal.
+Interestingly, United States: History and Geography does note that administrations of both parties have agreed on the basic premises of the

+New Deal since Roosevelt's presidency.
+Also, since The Unfinished Nation utilizes the progressive if not near-Marxist lens when examining history, it does the most thorough job of pointing out the limitations of the New Deal.
 It points to the conservative influence of the Southern Democrats and blames the New Deal for not actually reforming the American economy.